Geospatial intelligence projects gets funding from Defence industry

 Meanwhile, sub-contracts through FrontierSi will be awarded in January 2021.
 These sub-contracts will run for about six months.

 The program will involve participants who are working with AGO.
 Subject matter experts are expected to demonstrate the use of modern technologies in the provision of geospatial‑intelligence products.

 “I am pleased to invite innovative Australian and New Zealand companies to submit project proposals that explore novel solutions to unclassified, but pertinent, challenges.
-AGO’s partnership with industry experts, such as FrontierSI, reinforces the Morrison Government’s commitment to supporting Australia’s world-leading and critical innovation sector, ” Minister Melissa said.
+AGO’s partnership with industry experts, such as FrontierSI, reinforces the Morrison Government’s commitment to supporting Australia’s world-leading and critical innovation sector, ” Minister Price said.